petebryant/freelunch.uk/README.md

 # freelunch.uk

-match organisations with experts to share kn owledge over lunch
+An ASP.Net MVC website that matches organisations with experts to share knowledge over lunch